 While planning a trip to Israel many people think about Jerusalem, Nazareth, the Sea of Galilee and other biblical sites.
+Visiting the Dead Sea is often on the list too – for the best of reasons!
 Clearly, they are all Bucket List items in their own right but Israel offers so much more.
 Why not get a glimpse of modern Israel too?
 Take a couple of days of your itinerary and follow this list of things to do in Tel Aviv to get a completely different view of the Holy Land.

 Tel Aviv is an absolutely fascinating city.
 Young people from across the nation strive to live and work in Tel Aviv.
 It’s the Israeli version of New York City, if you like.
 Known as “The City That Never Sleeps” Tel Aviv is where it’s all happening.
 If you want to make it in the media, the fashion industry or get into the heart of the Israeli business world, Tel Aviv is “it”.